-- a. an open position already exists in the department desiring to hire the partner; - b. an open position will exist in the near future (2-3 years) due to a pending retirement or other planned departure from the faculty (leading to the possibility of a bridge position); and - c. a new position can be created in the department desiring to hire the partner.
+a. an open position already exists in the department desiring to hire the partner;

+b. an open position will exist in the near future (2-3 years) due to a pending retirement or other planned departure from the faculty (leading to the possibility of a bridge position); and c. a new position can be created in the department desiring to hire the partner.

 In all three scenarios, to encourage hiring and retention of a highly qualified and diverse faculty, the provost will work with the appropriate dean and department chair desiring to hire the partner of the final candidate or covered faculty member or administrator to provide funding.
 No national search is conducted in the case of partner hiring under this policy.
-In the event of scenario b, the provost, appropriate dean, and department chair will work to create the bridge position, allowing the partner to begin work at the university, with the expectation that he or she would fill the future vacancy as long as no performance problems arise during the bridge period or the appointment is not otherwise non-renewed during the bridge period.
-The parameters of any bridge position should be specified in the offer letter presented to the partner.
+In the event of scenario b, the provost, appropriate dean, and department chair will work to create the bridge position, allowing the partner to begin work at the university, with the expectation that he or she would fill the future vacancy as long as no performance problems arise during the bridge position should be specified in the offer letter presented to the partner.